okuvshynov/b63/README.md

   srand(time(0));
   /*
    * this call starts benchmarking.
-   * List of 'counters' to measure is passed explicitly here,
+   * Comma-separated list of counters to measure is passed explicitly here,
    * but one can provide command-line flag -c to override.
-   * In this case, we are measuring 4 counters:
+   * In this case, we are measuring 3 counters:
-   *  * lpe:cycles - CPU cycles spent in benchmark (outside of B63_SUSPEND), as measured with Linux perf_events.
+   *  * lpe:cycles - CPU cycles spent in benchmark outside of B63_SUSPEND, as measured with Linux perf_events;
-   *  * lpe:L1-dcache-load-misses - CPU L1 Data cache misses during benchmark run (outside of B63_SUSPEND)
+   *  * lpe:L1-dcache-load-misses - CPU L1 Data cache misses during benchmark run outside of B63_SUSPEND;
-   *  * time - wall time (outside of B63_SUSPEND)
+   *  * time - wall time outside of B63_SUSPEND.
    */
   B63_RUN_WITH("time,lpe:cycles,lpe:L1-dcache-load-misses", argc, argv);
   return 0;